 - 4. Related Offenses

 In some cases, yes.
-California Penal Code 29810 PC states that if a person is convicted of a felony, or a certain misdemeanor, he must identify and relinquish all firearms that he
+California Penal Code 29810 PC states that if you are convicted of a felony, or a certain misdemeanor, you must identify and relinquish all firearms that you

-In addition to stating this general rule, PC 29810 sets forth the procedures that a convicted person must follow to legally relinquish any firearms.
+In addition to stating this general rule, PC 29810 sets forth the procedures you must follow to relinquish any firearms legally.

 The important items regarding these procedures include:

-- Upon conviction of a felony, or a certain misdemeanor, the court must instruct the defendant that he is prohibited from owning, possessing, or having any firearms, ammunition, and magazines.2
+- Upon conviction of a felony, or a certain misdemeanor, the court must instruct you that you are prohibited from owning, possessing, or possessing any firearms, ammunition, or magazines.2

-- The court must provide the defendant with a Prohibited Persons Relinquishment Form, developed by the Department of Justice.3
+- The court must provide you with a Prohibited Persons Relinquishment Form, developed by the Department of Justice.3

-- Using this form, the defendant must identify any firearms, ammunition, or magazines that he has; and, he must designate a local law enforcement agency, or a third party, to relinquish them.4
+- Using this form, you must identify any firearms, ammunition, or magazines that you have; and, you must designate a local law enforcement agency, or a third party, to relinquish them.4

-- If the defendant designates a law enforcement agency, the agency has to take control over the items identified.
+- If you designate a law enforcement agency, the agency has to take control of the items identified.

-- If the defendant designates a third party, the third party has to either:
+- If you designate a third party, the third party has to either:

 - Store the items with a licensed dealer.5

-If the defendant is in custody following conviction, he must complete the Prohibited Persons Relinquishment Form and submit it within 14 days.6 If he is not in custody, he must complete and submit it within five days.7
+If you are in custody following conviction, you must complete the Prohibited Persons Relinquishment Form and submit it within 14 days.6 If you are not in custody, you must complete and submit it within 48 hours.7

-Penal Code 29810, as it currently reads, is a result of Proposition 63 (passed in 2016).
+Penal Code 29810, as it currently reads, resulted from Proposition 63 (passed in 2016).
 The law went into effect in January of 2018.
-To date, the relatively new law has raised some interesting constitutional and immigration issues.
+The relatively new law has raised some interesting constitutional and immigration issues.

-For example, depending on the specific facts of a case, compliance with PC 29810 may raise issues involving a person’s rights under the Fourth Amendment and Fifth Amendment to the U.S. Constitution.
+For example, depending on the specific facts of a case, compliance with PC 29810 may raise issues involving your rights under the Fourth Amendment and Fifth Amendment to the U.S. Constitution.

 In addition, there are a few immigration issues involving the Prohibited Persons Relinquishment Form.
-These issues have to deal with the nature of certain questions asked and the information that is requested.
+These issues have to deal with the nature of certain questions asked and the requested information.

-Given these issues, it is critical for a defendant to consult with a skilled criminal defense attorney so that they are fully protected when complying with PC 29810.
+Given these issues, it is critical to consult with a skilled criminal defense attorney so that you are fully protected when complying with PC 29810.

 2. Legal Defenses

-A person accused of not complying with Penal Code 29810 can challenge the accusation by raising a legal defense.
+If you are accused of not complying with Penal Code 29810, you can challenge the accusation by raising a legal defense.
 A good defense can often get a charge reduced or even dismissed.
-Please note, though, that it is essential for an accused to hire an attorney for the best defense.
+Please note, though, that it is essential to hire an attorney for the best defense.

 Three common defenses to accusations of not complying with PC 29810 are: